gracelang/language/spec.md

 | `public` | method may be requested from anywhere - [Encapsulation] |
 | `readable`  | field may be read from anywhere - [Encapsulation] |
 | `writeable` | variable may be assigned from anywhere - [Encapsulation] |

+Additional annotations may be defined by dialect or libraries.

 #### Examples